danilos1/jatrix/README.md

 Hi there!
 Jatrix is a new library for performing different operations with matrices.
 There are some operations with matrices: summation, subtraction, multiplying, trasposition, inversion, solving a system of linear equations, decompostitions, etc. The library is focused on performance and simplicity.
 In the [benchmarking](https://github.com/danilos1/jatrix/tree/master/src/main/java/benchmarking) package you find benchmarks of some solutions.
 <hr>

+## Features

+There are some features of Jatrix library:
+- A straightforward API.
+- Strassen multiplying (more faster than default matrix product, you can see the result of comparison at [samples](https://github.com/danilos1/jatrix/blob/master/samples/) directory of the matrix multiplications).
+- Comfortable output methods.
+Printing out to markdown or text file in a pretty form.
+- A vast numbers of methods for enjoyable development.

 ## Download

 To download the library you need to use the following dependencies: